 If parents do not take these steps, they may lose their right to reimbursement for an appropriate private placement even if the public school placement was inappropriate.

-Here are some articles and other resources that are intended to protect the childs right to a free appropriate public education (FAPE).
+More articles and resources about protecting your childs right to a free appropriate public education (FAPE).

 Throwing the Flag - What to Do When the School Says "No" by Pete Wright, Esq.
 What happens when the schools fail to provide prior written notice?
 If you have concerns and objections, don't wait for the school to respond.
 Write your own Prior Written Notice letter - see the Sample Letter.